Skip to main content

 Welcome to Recovery, Light, and Life...

-I am Chris Epson and I'm in recovery from pornography and sex addiction.
-I know there are people who believe that those are not addictions, but just choices.
+So I'm in recovery from pornography and sex addiction.
+I know there are people who believe that those are not addictions, just choices.
 And that's true...poor choice after poor choice after poor choice...will inevitably become that thing which robs us of our ability to choose.
 So I can affirm that they are, in fact, addictions, as insidious and dark as any addiction to drugs, alcohol, gambling, or anything else.
-At least they become so for me.
-I struggled with this on and off for over fifty years, and at the rock bottom of my struggle I had lost my ability to choose...I was "past feeling".
+At least they became that way for me.
+I struggled with this for over fifty years when it turned into something much worse, and at the rock bottom of my struggle I had lost my ability to choose...I was "past feeling".
 But I was saved, literally.
 And to go from darkness to light has been the greatest blessing of my life.

 I am married to an amazing, very forgiving wife, Marilyn.
 We have two grown children, Kristen and Adam, and six awesome grandchildren.
 We are both from California, and have lived many years in the Salt Lake Valley of Utah.
 We are Christians, and members of The Church of Jesus Christ of Latter Day Saints.
 Why is this important?
-Because this journey of recovery we have been on for the past seven years has been a spiritual journey, and we've discovered that true recovery has come as we have opened ourselves to, and accepted, the atoning sacrifice of our Savior Jesus Christ, and the grace and love that comes with that.
-We have discovered that above all else, He is the Healer.
+As I said before, we've discovered that true recovery has come as we have opened ourselves to, and accepted, the atoning sacrifice of our Savior Jesus Christ, and the Grace and love that comes with that.
+We have discovered that above all else, He is the Healer, and we all need healing.

-So...it's my intention to share my, and our, story with you.
+So...it's my intention to share my...our... story with you.
 But most importantly, to share with you what I have learned and experienced in recovery.
 Thus far it's been a fun, difficult, amazing, uneven, and sometimes treacherous journey...yes, it is a journey...and the path is sometimes wide open and smooth, and is sometimes narrow, winding, filled with rocks, boulders, and fallen branches.
-The views from the top of the mountains are incredible, but so often I've had to go through the valleys, and make a difficult climb to get there.
+The views from the top of the mountains are incredible, but so often I've had to go through the valleys, and make a difficult climb to begin to climb again.
 But it has all been worth the effort!

-I'd like to include some links that may be helpful...Desert Solace and Desert Solace Outpatient program, as well as Addo Recovery and our amazing therapist, David Thompson.
+I'd like to include some links that may be helpful...Desert Solace and Desert Solace Outpatient program, as well our amazing therapist, David Thompson.

 https://desertsolace.com/